OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 **Do I really need a work phone, it’s such a pain carrying around two devices?!**

 The important issue here is for the trainer to get the journalist thinking about what is at risk if they don’t separate out their work and their personal life on their devices.
-Based on this, journalists can make a judgement call on whether they need a new device or not.
-Good questions for the trainer to ask include, are your devices at risk of being confiscated or infected with targeted malware, do you have to contact highly sensitive contacts or people who may be breaking the law?
+Based on this, journalists can make a judgement call on whether they need a new device.
+Good questions for the trainer to ask include: are your devices at risk of being confiscated or infected with targeted malware, do you have to contact highly sensitive contacts or people who may be breaking the law?

 **How much does my mobile phone provider know about me?**

-Explain that it is difficult to be one hundred percent sure around how much data a company is collecting.
+Explain that it is difficult to be one hundred percent sure about how much data a company is collecting.
 This is because the data they collect is often buried in lengthy terms and conditions set out by the company and they may also be sharing data with other companies without your knowledge.
 One step that journalists can take is to find out how long mobile phone providers are legally requested to keep data for in their country and also if and how they are sharing that data with governments.
-To find this out, they can carry out an online search with keywords, such as mobile phone data retention and government subpoena amongst others.
+To find this out, they can carry out an online search with keywords such as _mobile phone data retention_ and _government subpoena_ amongst others.

 **If I delete content from my devices is there a way to recover it?**

 Explain that there is always a way to recover data but this depends on the tech capacity of the people who may gain access to the devices.
-For example, a government.
+For example, a government might have the capabilities to do so.
 This is a good opportunity for journalists to assess who may be interested in obtaining their devices and to build this into their work plan for better securing their materials.

 **How can I tell if there is spyware on my device?**